Ouch! The pain experienced from tennis elbow can be excruciating and debilitating for anyone who suffers from this condition.

-Any activity that leads to overusing the elbow can cause the pain which occurs outside the elbow, usually on the dominant arm, and is actually very common, affecting 1 to 3% of the population.
+Any activity that leads to overusing the elbow can cause the pain which occurs outside the elbow, usually on the dominant arm, and is actually very common, affecting 1 in 3 people.

 Luckily, tennis elbow treatment can be very successful.

 While tennis players are prone to this condition- hence its name- tennis elbow can afflict anyone who repetitively moves their arm, elbow and wrist as part of their work or hobby.
 People who garden, those who play video games a lot, people who paint or knit, and people in jobs such as carpentry and cleaning are all prone to tennis elbow.

 As many as 10 million Americans may suffer from tennis elbow.
 The pain can be caused by repetitive tasks using the hand, wrist and arm.

 Tennis elbow is a strain or partial tear in the muscles and tendon tissues that are attached to the elbow joint, causing an intense pain in the outer elbow area.
 The strain occurs when the muscles and tendons are overworked, making tennis elbow a treatable disease that is known medically as lateral epicondylitis.

 How to Know if you Have Tennis Elbow?